Search Jean Hailes

 Bladder pain syndrome (interstitial cystitis)

-Bladder pain syndrome is a condition where you experience discomfort in your bladder area, which can be associated with a frequent and urgent need to wee.
+Bladder pain syndrome is a condition where you experience discomfort in your bladder area.
+This can be associated with a frequent and urgent need to wee.
 Most people with this condition are women.

 What is bladder pain syndrome?